Cramdowns

 In bankruptcy, there is another risk that must be considered when determining the interest rate, and that is the ability of the debtor to pay the installments.
 While it has often been argued that higher interest rates are necessary to compensate the creditor for the increased risk of default with less creditworthy debtors, it also increases the likelihood that those debtors will, indeed, default.
 Hence, the most prudent interest rate should be high enough to compensate the creditor for the risk but low enough that the debtor will be likely to complete the payment plan.

-Which method will yield the lowest interest rate will depend on the contract rate and on the market rate at the time of the bankruptcy.
+Which method will yield the lowest interest rate depends on the contract rate and on the market rate at the time of the bankruptcy.
 Under Chapter 13 and 12, only the debtor may submit a payment plan for confirmation, and, thus, can pick which method yields the lowest interest rate, but the creditor may argue for a higher value.
 Under Chapter 11, the debtor has the 1st chance to submit a payment plan for confirmation, but if the debtor fails to submit a plan within 120 days or a confirmed plan within 180 days, or a trustee is appointed for the case, then other parties in interest may submit a payment plan, and choose the method to determine the interest rate.